Ardutec/barcode/README.md

 # barcode
- Reads array of barcodes, take a picture of them, and upload in database.
+ Reads array of barcodes, take a picture of them, and upload in AWS S3 database via REST API.

 #### Run the script in command line ###